davidNidam1/Arkanoid/README.md

 ## Why These Commands Are Important
 1. `git clone`: Downloads the project files to your local machine from the repository.
 2. `cd Arkanoid`: Positions you in the correct working directory.
-3. `code` .: Opens the project for editing or inspection in Visual Studio Code.
+3. `code .`: Opens the project for editing or inspection in Visual Studio Code.
 4. `javac`: Compiles the source code into .class files, converting human-readable Java code into bytecode runnable by the JVM.
 5. `java`: Executes the compiled Java program, launching the Arkanoid game.